 HISTORICAL AND FAMOUS CITRINE

-Citrine was popular in jewelry of the 1920s, and notable wearers during the Art Deco period included Joan Crawford and Greta Garbo.
+Citrine was popular in jewellery of the 1920s, and notable wearers during the Art Deco period included Joan Crawford and Greta Garbo.
 Before then, Scottish noblemen imbedded it in their swords and daggers.

 WORLD’S BIGGEST (AND MOST AFFORDABLE) GEMSTONE